MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteReview.md

 ```

 ### -SiteReviewID
-Specifies the ID of the particular access review
+Specifies the ID of the particular access review.

 ```yaml
 Type: Guid